rawrrudy/f1-simulator/README.md

 # F1 Strategy Simulator

+> Note: At this time, the simulator is in its 1st version.
+After project approval, I plan on adding more maps, weather options and enhancing the gameplay!!!

 A browser based Formula 1 strategy simulator where you take the role of a race engineer, making important decisions on tires, fuel, DRS, and pit stops across iconic circuits!

 I created and built this project for [Horizons | Hack Club](https://horizons.hackclub.com/app)